All Episodes

 You can't survive and sustain that.

-That's where people are starting to feel, you know, again the policy of the United States government, uh there used to be some semblance of you know there should be fiscal hawks.
+That's where people are starting to feel, you know, again, the policy of the United States government.

-Uh besides Thomas Massey, maybe a sprinkling of others, is there any fiscal hawks left?
+Besides Thomas Massey, maybe a sprinkling of others, is there any fiscal hawks left?

 Does anybody even run on that anymore?

-So uh these are unreally unprecedented times.
+So these are really unprecedented times.

-I mean, we're you know the cost of living's going up, jobs aren't paying more, uh, and uh at the same time you you flip on the headlines, and like you said, you know, you got all these unnecessary, unconstitutional foreign conflicts that have the potential of popping off into something much wider, we don't have time for this.
+And at the same time, you flip on the headlines and like you said, you know, you got all these unnecessary, unconstitutional foreign conflicts that have the potential of popping off into something much wider.

-And our military is not equipped either.
+And our military is not equipped either, just straight up not equipped.

 And I talk to a lot of members of the military.

-You're a veteran yourself, and a lot of these younger guys who would normally be the heart and soul of the military, they get in and they get out as quickly as they can.
+And a lot of these younger guys who would normally be the heart and soul of the military, they get in and they get out as quickly as they can.

 Morale is low.

-Um they don't feel confident in the administration that they want to stick around.
+They don't feel confident in the administration that they want to stick around.

-And and so that's another issue that a lot of people don't want to talk about because we're just so used to military dominance.
+And so that's another issue that a lot of people don't want to talk about because we're just so used to military dominance.

-Um let me just change course.
+Let me just change course.

-Uh let me just take a hard turn here.
+Let me just take a hard turn here.

 What is going on with Bitcoin right now?